slip-slap/slip-slap.github.io/_posts/2020-01-08-computer-science-technique-recursion.md

 - **the tail recursion techique can result in passing additional data to recursive calls**.

+3. no matter it is head recursion or tail recursion, the problem we want to study can be divided into three parts:
+- parameter
+- return
+- multiple recursion

 ####
 Recursive programming is a great way to show yourself that you can solve